attilammagyar/js80p/README.md

             v
             Volume --> Out

-Note: the tape effect can optionally be moved after the reverb in the chain.
+Note: the tape effect can be placed either before the chorus or after the reverb in the chain.

 <a href="#toc">Table of Contents</a>